cslunsford/wallet-whiz-2.0/README.md

 Copyright (c) September 2023

-    This software/code is licensed under the MIT License; to use this software/code you must agree to follow and comply the License.
+    This software/code is licensed under the MIT License; to use this software/code you must agree to follow and comply with the License.
     A copy of the License can be found at: https://www.gnu.org/licenses/gpl-3.0.md